 We recommend thawing your turkey one of two ways:

-Fastest way: Short on time or fridge space, this is your best option.
-Make sure the turkey is sealed in a leak-proof wrapper and place it in a vessel large enough to completely contain it.
-Add cold tap water to cover.
+Fastest Way: Short on time or fridge space?
+This is your best option.
+Make sure the turkey is sealed in a leakproof wrapper and place it in a vessel large enough to completely contain it.
+Add cold water to cover.
 Change the water every 30 minutes and allow 30 minutes of thawing time per pound.